Free-Macrame-Patterns.com Logo

 Weave Through First Knot

-Rotate the right end up to the first Josephine knot (clockwise).
+Rotate the right end clockwise, and bring it up to the first Josephine knot.

 Weave Through Loops

-Step 4: Bring the right end down to the two loops made in the last step.
+Step 4: Bring the right end down to the two loops you made in the previous step.

-Weave through over - under - over - under the four segments.
+Weave it over - under - over - under the four segments.
+Move right to left, towards the bottom.

-You now have two linked Josephing knots for your Ring of Coins.
+You now have two linked Josephine knots for your Ring of Coins.

 Loop 1

-When you make it, pass the end under to make the crossing point.
+Pass the end under to form the crossing point.

 Two Loops on Left

-Make a second counter-clockwise loop by passing the left end under the first one, crossing through the center of it.
+Make a second counter-clockwise loop by passing the left end under the first loop.

 Weave End Through First Knot

-Step 7: Bring the left end up to the first Josephine knot, and weave through the left loop.
+Step 7: Bring the left end up to the first Josephine knot, rotating counter-clockwise.

-Pass over - under - over the three segments of that loop.
-You should be moving counter-clockwise as you complete this step.
+Weave it over - under - over the three segments of the left loop.

 Weave Through Loops

-This completes the third Josephinte knot for your Ring of Coins.
+This completes the third Josephine knot for your Ring of Coins.

 Pull Ends Out of Loops

-Step 9: Pull the ends out of the lowest set of loops again (knots 2 and 3), as you did in steps 2 and 5.
+Step 9: Pull the ends out of the lower loops in knots 2 and 3.

 Cross Ends